vzachari/IronSmithQSM/README.md

 **Column4** = Absolute path to folder with QSM DICOM files
 *(e.g. /home/subjecs/S01/QSM_Dicom)*

 Preferably only QSM DICOMS should be present in the QSM_Dicom folder.
-However, IronSmith can filter out the following filetypes .nii .json .txt .nii.gz .HEAD .BRIK .hdr .img
+However, Ironsmith can filter out the following filetypes .nii .json .txt .nii.gz .HEAD .BRIK .hdr .img

 All 4 columns need to be provided, otherwise Ironsmith will exit with errors.

 ### If MEDI is NOT required.
 That is QSM Maps, Phase and Magnitude images are already available:

-**Column1** = Subj (Nominal subject variable e.g. S0001 or 01 or Xanthar_The_Destroyer).
+**Column1** = Subj (Nominal subject variable e.g. S0001 or 01 or Xanthar_The_Destroyer)
-**Column2** = MEDI_No <-- This is case sensitive.
+**Column2** = MEDI_No <-- This is case sensitive
 **Column3** = Absolute path to directory with MPR/MEMPR files
 *(e.g. /home/subjecs/S01/MPR)*